 Make a playlist

 We saved our favourite for last!
-We want everyone living with dementia to have their own personal playlist, and for everyone who cares for them to know how to use it.
+We want everyone living with dementia to have their own personalised playlist, and for everyone who cares for them to know how to use it.
 A personal soundtrack can be a lifeline for someone you love or even yourself.
 It can help calm an anxious mind, bring cheer when someone is feeling low and it can even make time pass quicker.

 Sandra, who cares for her husband David at home, told us this about using a playlist during lockdown: